-The Government has signaled its intention to maintain the momentum of exploration through improved fiscal incentives and the availability of acreage both on land and offshore.
-Consequently, major oil and gas companies such as Heritage Petroleum Company Limited (Heritage), BP Trinidad and Tobago (BPTT), EOG Resources Trinidad Limited (EOG), Woodside Energy Group Ltd (Woodside) and Shell are committed to upstream activity in Trinidad and Tobago and are working towards undertaking projects geared towards replacing, as well as increasing production.
+PetroleumCompanyLimited (Heritage), BPTrinidad andTobago (BPTT), EOG ResourcesTrinidad Limited (EOG), Woodside Energy Group Ltd (Woodside) and Shell are committed to upstream activity in Trinidad and Tobago and are working towards undertaking projects geared towards replacing, as well as increasing production.

 The last Crude Oil Audit was prepared by Netherland, Sewell and Associates Inc. (NSAI) for the year ended December 31, 2018.
 That Audit estimated Trinidad and Tobago's proven and probable crude oil reserves at 220.1 million barrels and 99.7 million barrels, respectively.
 A new Crude Oil Audit for year-end 2023 is expected to commence in calendar 2024.